bgenev/impulse-xdr/README.md

 #### Indicators of Compormise
 Built-in core indicators of compromise track security events on hosts and alert you in case of anomalous activity.

-Event if certain events don't generate a detection, they are still added to the "IOCs History" database which provides integrity monitoring for every aspect of your environment - files, processes, connections, ports, users, authentications, installed packages, kernel modules, etc. every variable that could be an indicator of compromise is tracked and analysed.
+Even if certain events don't generate a detection, they are still added to an "IOCs History" database which provides integrity monitoring for every aspect of your environment - files, processes, connections, ports, users, authentications, installed packages, kernel modules, etc. every variable that could be an indicator of compromise is tracked and analysed.

 #### Network Visibility & IDS
 Monitors network flows, detects intrusion attempts and automatically blocks offenders with active response.